awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-create-iterate-pattern-section.md

 In this tutorial, you implement a design pattern that uses a state machine and an AWS Lambda function to iterate a loop a specific number of times\.

 Use this design pattern any time you need to keep track of the number of loops in a state machine\.
 This implementation can help you break up large tasks or long\-running executions into smaller chunks, or to end an execution after a specific number of events\.
-You can use a similar implementation to periodically end and restart a long\-running execution to avoid exceeding service limits for AWS Step Functions, AWS Lambda, or other AWS services\.
+You can use a similar implementation to periodically end and restart a long\-running execution to avoid exceeding service quotas for AWS Step Functions, AWS Lambda, or other AWS services\.

-Before you begin, go through the [Creating a Lambda State Machine](tutorial-creating-lambda-state-machine.md) tutorial to ensure you have created the necessary IAM role, and are familiar with using Lambda and Step Functions together\.
+Before you begin, go through the [Creating a Step Functions State Machine That Uses Lambda](tutorial-creating-lambda-state-machine.md) tutorial to ensure you have created the necessary IAM role, and are familiar with using Lambda and Step Functions together\.

 **Topics**
 + [Step 1: Create a Lambda Function to Iterate a Count](#create-iterate-pattern-step-1)